daajoe/mccompetition.org/2025/submission.md

 The solver should be able to be built and run on a system that conforms to the specification in the [Computing Environment on Competition Machines](https://gitlab.com/sosy-lab/benchmarking/competition-scripts/#computing-environment-on-competition-machines) section of the SoSy Lab Competition Scripts.
 The top-level directory of your solver should contain two scripts:

 - **build.sh**, for building the counter.
-  The build script should take no parameters and should be tested and work on the provided Docker image.
+  The build script should take no parameters and should be tested and work on the provided Docker image in the [link above](https://gitlab.com/sosy-lab/benchmarking/competition-scripts/#computing-environment-on-competition-machines).

 - **run.sh**, to run the counter.
   The run script should take only one parameter: the path to the benchmark instance.
 The output should follow the [format document](../../assets/files/mccomp_format_24.pdf) and should be written to stdout.